mus-format/mus-go/README.md

 func main() {
   var (
     ErrTooLongString                         = errors.New("too long string")
-    lenU mus.Unmarshaller // Length unmarshaller, if nil the default value is used. lenVl        com.ValidatorFn[int] = func(length int) (err error) {  // Length validator.
+    lenU mus.Unmarshaller // Length unmarshaller, if nil varint.UnmarshalPositiveInt() is used. lenVl        com.ValidatorFn[int] = func(length int) (err error) {  // Length validator.
-      // Checks the length of the string. if length > 10 {
+      if length > 10 {
         err = ErrTooLongString
       }
       return
     }
-    skip = true // Skip flag, if true and the encoded string str does not meet
+    skip = true // If true and the encoded string does not meet the requirements
-    // the requirements of the validator, then all bytes belonging to this
+    // of the validator, all bytes belonging to it will be skipped, n will be
-    // string will be skipped, that is, n will be equal to SizeString(str).
+    // equal to SizeString(str).
   )
   // ...
   str, n, err := ord.UnmarshalValidString(lenU, lenVl, skip, bs)